Skip to main content

 Cloaca with short common channel

 The most common type of malformation.
-There is a good length urethra.
+There is a short common channel and a good length urethra.
 This can be repaired using a posterior sagittal incision only to reach urethra, vagina and rectum.
 For the urethra and vagina, a total urogenital mobilization would be employed.

 Cloaca with a long common channel